Art & Design

 They also have opportunities to explore artwork created by famous artists, craftspeople, architects and designers from all cultures and times.
 This helps to generate discussions and questioning to inform their own ideas and preferences.

-Throughout each topic, children’s work is evidenced in books which show a wide variety of engaging activities and experiences to support their learning.
+Throughout each topic, children’s work is evidenced in sketch books which show a wide variety of engaging activities and experiences to support their learning.
 At the end of each topic, teachers assess pupil’s knowledge and skills through observation, questioning and a variety of outcomes they have worked towards, whereby pupils are given purposeful opportunities to apply the knowledge and skills they have learnt.

 After specific lessons, teachers assess children's knowledge and understanding through a range of questions that enable children to reflect and evaluate on their learning.
 This gives children opportunities to evaluate and improve their work through teacher guidance.
+The final evaluation process of each art project allows the children to use key language and specific knowledge that has been covered in that unit.